cutsea110/cargo-anatomy/README.md

 # Output in YAML format
 cargo anatomy -o yaml
+# Output in Graphviz DOT format
+cargo anatomy -o dot
 ```

 The command outputs metrics for every member crate in compact JSON format by default.
 Use `-x` to also analyze external dependencies.
 Analyzing external crates can significantly increase processing time.
 When the `-a` flag is used, each crate also includes a `details.kind` field indicating whether it is part of the workspace or an external crate.
 Pipe to `jq` if you want it pretty printed.
-Use `-o yaml` for YAML output.
+Use `-o yaml` for YAML output or `-o dot` for Graphviz.

 See [docs/output-schema.md](https://github.com/cutsea110/cargo-anatomy/blob/main/docs/output-schema.md) for a description of the output schema.
 Example output (`| jq`):